Sunday, 10 December 2017

 LIDL_CopyrightCharleyJai

-4. Toiletries - bulk buy cheaper alternatives of any products you're running low on.
+4. Toiletries - bulk buy cheaper (but good quality) alternatives of any products you're running low on.
 Especially deodorant, body lotion, etc. Not feeling good due to a lack of funds is one thing, but, you want to make sure your hygiene and appearance is on top form!

 5. Increase your income - if you can, do (some) overtime and/or put your other skills to use by offering Freelance services to independent organisations (you may need to register as self employed to do this).
-Grab a pen and paper right now and list all of the things you're good at for which you have proven experience, put together proposals of your services, then seek out those who are looking for someone with your skills/expertise and contact them.
+Grab a pen and paper right now and write down all of the things you're good at for which you have proven experience.
+Put together proposals of your services then seek out those who are looking for someone with your skills/expertise and contact them.
 You've nothing to lose!

 Copyright_CharleyJai